 Background

-I received my PhD from Columbia University in 2023, advised by Prof. Suman Jana, where I worked on AI-driven security and software development.
-During my PhD I interned at AWS AI Labs (2023) and Microsoft Research RiSE (2021), resulting in publications at FSE ‘24 and ICSE ‘22 (Distinguished Paper Award).
+I received my PhD from Columbia University in 2023, advised by Prof. Suman Jana, where my PhD research combined program analysis and machine learning, developing neural methods for program verification, test generation, and vulnerability detection.
+During my PhD I interned at AWS AI Labs (2023) and the Microsoft Research RiSE Group (2021), resulting in publications at FSE ‘24 and ICSE ‘22 (Distinguished Paper Award).

 Selected Publications